-The financial statements have been prepared in accordance with accounting policies set out on pages 13 to 16 and with applicable United Kingdom accounting standards, current statutory requirements, the Charities Act 2011, the Companies Act 2006 (Charitable Companies), Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (as amended for accounting periods commencing from 1 January 2016), the Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland (FRS 102') and the charity's governing document.
+The financial statements have been prepared in accordance with accounting policies set out on pages 13 to 16 and with applicable United Kingdom accounting standards, current statutory requirements, the Charities Act 2011, the Companies Act 2006 (Charitable Companies), Accounting and Reporting by Charities: Statement of Recommended Practice Applicable to Charities Preparing their accounts in accordance with the Financial Reporting Standard Applicable in the UK and Republic of Ireland (FRS 102) (2nd Edition, effective January 2019) ("Charities SORP"), the Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland (FRS 102') and the charity's governing document.
 Legal and administrative information set out on page 1 forms part of this report.